Egyptian Geological Museum: Current events

 The new Museum administration takes steps to develop the services of the museum.
 From January 2011 the museum staff began a monthly scientific report, each focused on one of the interesting museum exhibitions.

 Now there are comprehensive data on the Gebel Kamil meteorite, which represents one of the more interesting exhibitions in the museum, as well as Egyptian dinosaurs, and gemstones.

 The museum organizes weekly public meetings to discuss the cultural and scientific interest of specific exhibitions.

 During the latest government problems, while no visitor was allowed to enter the exhibition hall of the Museum, some objects of historical interest disappeared, including face of a Pharaonic statue made of basalt and a small Roman statue made of serpentine.
 This is mystery because there were no visitors to the museum at that time.
 This happened during the second month in office of the new director, who led immediately a comprehensive reform in the various sections of the museum.
 There were no troubles in the museum to account for this mystery.
 The Egyptian Military recovered all objects, except the small Roman statue.

-Operation details

-The museum opens from 8.30 am to 5.00 pm every day including Fridays and national holidays.
-The museum may be contacted by phone at ++02 25240916.